-- 12.9 Definition: A mechanism is stable under majority quotes if it always selects a stable matching under majority quotes for each school choice problem with minorities.
+- 13.9 Definition: A mechanism is stable under majority quotes if it always selects a stable matching under majority quotes for each school choice problem with minorities. - § 13.10 Deferred acceptance algorithm with majority quotas.

 Step 1: Each student i applies to her first choice school (call it s).
 The school s rejects i if